 She engages with the community with her personal project Bridge, which creates public engagement projects that address community need to bring awareness and build a platform to have a safe dialogue.
 Through Bridge, and with other non-profit and youth programs she designs, she provides site specific curriculums to local programs using participatory photography teaching techniques.
 Rizzhel teaches mobile workshops that explore historical and contemporary image making techniques and has been invited to host events at the Museum of Photographic Arts, Grossmont College, The Hillstreet Country Club, YUMA Metals Symposium and on site at Carlsbad Beach through Oceanside Museum of Art.

-Rizzhel has exhibited nationally (Arena 1 Gallery, Santa Monica, CA) and internationally (Tijuana Institute of Technology, Baja, CA).
+Rizzhel has exhibited nationally (Arena 1 Gallery, Santa Monica, CA) and internationally (CEART, Tijuana Institute of Technology, Mexico, B.C.).
 Her last exhibition Viaje Ida y Vuelta, Round Trip, took place on a 757 Boeing airplane on the Tijuana Institute of Technology campus.
 She installed a series of sculptures embroidered with phrases of what people say to each other when they say goodbye.
 She uses multiple languages in her work to emphasize the separation as a universal experience, and prevalent in the mass commuter city of San Diego and Tijuana.
 In 2017, she was recognized for her art and work with the community with the Emerging Artist Award from the San Diego Visual Arts Network.

 Rizzhel currently works at Cal State San Marcos, teaching Intro to Audio and Video and San Diego City College, teaching Darkroom Photography.
 She serves the local youth through Pacific Arts Movement, teaching Reel Voices, an award winning Youth Documentary Film program.
 Rizzhel is known for her transformative work with youth, social justice and cultural heritage as a Teaching Artist at The AjA Project.
 Her goal is to provide her community with fun learning experiences, support mentorship to students and provide rejuvenating professional development experiences to art educators.